There’s a nice selection of fun things to do in Vilnius.

 While you’re planning your itinerary make sure to include some of the most fun things to do in Vilnius.

-Here is my selection of fun activities.
+Here is my selection of fun activities and things to do in Vilnius.
 It’s a mix of some main Vilnius tourist attractions with more unique and original things to do.

 Solve Puzzles at the Museum of Illusions